 Through this procedure, in addition to requiring the vacation of the leased property, the lessor may also cumulatively request the payment of rents, costs and expenses that are the responsibility of the tenant.
-The law has created the National Office for Leases ('BNA'), which has jurisdiction throughout the national territory, to manage the special eviction procedure.
+The law has created the National Office for Leases (the BNA), which has jurisdiction throughout the national territory, to manage the special eviction procedure.
 The installation and definition of the rules of the BNA and the eviction procedures are ruled by Decree Law 1/2013 of 7 January.

-The use of spaces in shopping centres, retail parks, commercial galleries, outlets, offices located in office parks or warehouses located in retail parks that fulfil certain requirements are not considered lease agreements and, therefore, the aforementioned legislation does not apply; these are 'non-typified contracts' (i.e., contracts not ruled by a specific law).
-The users of these spaces are not considered simple tenants as their establishments benefit from common services provided by the management company, notably publicity, security and maintenance of common spaces.
-In these cases preemption rights, assignments of ongoing business, pledges of lease rights and termination processes do not apply.
+The use of spaces in shopping centres, retail parks, commercial galleries, outlets, offices located in office parks or warehouses located in retail parks that fulfil certain requirements are not considered lease agreements; therefore, the above-mentioned legislation does not apply, as these are non-typified contracts (i.e., contracts not ruled by a specific law).
+The users of these spaces are not considered simple tenants, as their establishments benefit from common services provided by the management company, notably publicity, security and maintenance of common spaces.
+In these cases, pre-emption rights, assignments of ongoing business, pledges of lease rights and termination processes do not apply.